Feral goat: Behavior

-The feral goat is seen in Australia, New Zealand, Ireland, Great Britain, Hawaii, Brazil, Honduras, Lebanon, Panama, Madagascar, Comoro Islands, Mauritius, Réunion, New Guinea, the Galapagos, Cuba and in many other parts of the world.
-When feral goats reach large populations in habitats which are not adapted to them, they may become an invasive species with serious negative effects, such as removing native scrub, trees and other vegetation.
+The feral goat is seen in Australia, New Zealand, Great Britain, Ireland, Hawaii, Brazil, Honduras, Lebanon, Panama, Madagascar, the Comoros, Mauritius, Réunion, New Guinea, the Galápagos Islands, Cuba, and in many other parts of the world.
+When feral goats reach large populations in habitats which are not adapted to them, they may become an invasive species with serious negative effects, such as removing native scrub, trees, and other vegetation.
 Feral goats are included in the 100 of the World's Worst Invasive Alien Species.

 However, in other circumstances they may become a natural component of the habitat, even replacing locally extinct wild goats.

 Feral goats are sometimes used for conservation grazing, to control the spread of undesirable scrub or weeds in open natural habitats such as chalk grassland and heathland.

 Diet

 Goats are herbivores whose diet consists of plant materials such as trees, shrubs, and grasses.
-Due to their stomachs, which is four-chambered, goats have the capacity to eat many plants that are typically toxic to other animals.
+Due to their stomachs, which are four-chambered, goats have the capacity to eat many plants that are typically toxic to other animals.
 Capeweed, for example, is toxic to most animals due to the presence of high nitrate levels.
 However, goats have the capacity to process these chemicals and eat capeweed with little issue.
-Though goats stomachs are incredibly durable, some materials still remain deadly to goats and goats will seldom eat these materials.
+Though goats' stomachs are incredibly durable, some materials still remain deadly to goats and goats will seldom eat these materials.
 Molds, for example, are still highly toxic for goats and have the capacity to kill a goat if consumed.
 Nightshades and wilted fruit trees are also toxic to goats and any presence of Listeria bacteria can prove fatal to goats as they are incredibly susceptible to the bacteria.
-Outside of plant materials, goats have also been seen attempting to eat nearly any object that they're curious about as well.
+Outside of plant materials, goats have also been seen attempting to eat nearly any object that they are curious about as well.
 Notably, goats have been seen eating litter such as tin cans and cardboard and although their stomachs can process the material, they get no nutritional value from it and should still be eating plant materials.

 Predators

 Having a wide habitat range, goats also have a wide array of predators.
-Canine species are particularly impactful predators of the goat.
+Canine species are particularly impactful predators of goats.
 These include coyotes, wolves, and foxes.
-In addition to these species, other animals such as bobcats and birds of prey, such as eagles, have been noted to hunt and eat feral goats.
+In addition to these species, other animals such as bobcats and birds of prey, such as eagles, have been noted to hunt, kill and eat feral goats.